Form 5471

 - Identify your filing category early in the year.
 Categories 1, 2, 3, 4, and 5 each trigger different schedules and penalties.

-- For Category 5 filers (10 percent CFC owners), file Form 8992 alongside to compute GILTI inclusion.
+- For Category 5 filers (10 percent CFC owners), file Form 8992 alongside to compute the GILTI inclusion.
 Missing it is one of the most common errors.

 - Use the Streamlined Filing Compliance Procedures for late filings if non-willful.
 Penalty abatement under reasonable cause is also routinely granted with proper documentation.

-- Track US shareholder ownership through attribution rules.
+- Track US shareholder ownership through the attribution rules.
 Family-attribution and entity-attribution rules can sweep in unexpected filers.

 Related TS CPA Service